Ishushan02/Video-Generation-Flowing-MNIST/README.md

 ---

-# Video Generation - Moving MNIST

-This project explores deep learning for video frame prediction using the **Moving MNIST** dataset.

-## 🗃 Dataset

-* **Moving MNIST**: 20-frame sequences of two digits moving within a 64×64 grayscale frame.
-* Task: Predict the next 10 frames from the first 10.

 ## Approach 2: Vision Transformer (ViT)

 A Transformer-based model using patch embeddings and spatiotemporal attention to predict future frames.